 I was born in Stockport on February 14, 1945 – St. Valentine’s Day.
 I grew up believing my father was a man called Walter Hulme.

 He married my mother in late 1944 when she was heavily pregnant with me.
 A short time into the marriage, Walter discovered he couldn’t be my father.
 He was a sailor during war-time, and it was his parents who worked out that their son was away at sea when my mother became pregnant.
-They went as far as contacting the Ministry of Defence in an attempt to get the marriage dissolved – of course, the MoD had more pressing problems to deal with.
+They went as far as contacting the Admiralty in an attempt to get the marriage dissolved – of course, they had more pressing problems to deal with.

 Under pressure from his parents, Walter walked out of the marriage.
 The family joke for years was that he went out to the corner shop for a loaf of bread and never came back.
 It was a joke that was lost on me as I grew up wondering where my father was.